4GeeksAcademy/master-python-programming-exercises/exercises/37-validity-of-password/README.md

 5. Minimum length of password: 6.
 6. Maximum length of password: 12.

 Your program should accept a password and verify it according to the previous criteria.
 If the password is successfully validated, the function returns the following string `"Valid password"`.
 Otherwise, it returns `"Invalid password.
-Please try again."`.
+Please try again"`.

 ## 📎 Example input: